symfony/symfony-docs/controller/error_pages.rst

 :ref:`overriding templates that live inside a bundle <override-templates>` and put them in the ``templates/bundles/TwigBundle/Exception/`` directory.

-A typical project that returns HTML and JSON pages, might look like this:
+A typical project that returns HTML and JSON pages might look like this:

 .. code-block:: text